drfleming0227/TLS-update/README.md

 ### Ruby

 Ruby 2.0.0 or above is required to use TLSv1.2 from the system supplied OpenSSL.
-TLSv1.2 requires OpenSSL 1.0.1c or higher.
+TLSv1.2 requires OpenSSL 1.0.1c or later.
 Therefore, both `Ruby > 2.0.0` and `OpenSSL > 1.0.1c` are required.
 You may also need to run `bundle update` to update your dependencies.

 *For the PayPal legacy Ruby SDK (packaged as `PP_Ruby_NVP_SDK.zip`), please download [this update](https://github.com/paypal/TLS-update/blob/master/ruby/PP_Ruby_NVP_SDK.zip).*